 In 2013, I created a flag that has now travelled the world and is widespread within the intersex population.
 At the time, I was concerned with inappropriate symbols and iconography used to describe intersex people, often accompanying stories about us – images that have no firm grounding or basis in the history of the intersex movement, or the history of how intersex people have been (and are) treated.
 I still share those concerns, so I’m glad that the flag offers a constructive and meaningful alternative way to represent intersex people.

 The flag is comprised of a golden yellow field, with a purple circle emblem.
-The colours and circle don’t just avoid referencing gender stereotypes, like the colours pink and blue, they seek to completely avoid use of symbols that have anything to do with gender.
+The colours and circle don’t just avoid referencing gender stereotypes, like the colours pink and blue, they seek to completely avoid use of symbols that have anything to do with gender at all.
 Instead the circle is unbroken and unornamented, symbolising wholeness and completeness, and our potentialities.
 We are still fighting for bodily autonomy and genital integrity, and this symbolises the right to be who and how we want to be.

 Intersex people are born with variations of physical sex characteristics that don’t fit medical or social norms for female or male bodies.
 Intersex variations can be determined prenatally, at birth, at puberty, and at other times, such as when attempting to conceive a child.

 Intersex people may have any sex assignment, sexual orientation or gender identity.
 People born with intersex variations face human rights violations before we have agency to freely express an identity.
 Sex assignment (if evident at birth) and unnecessary deferrable medical interventions are grounded in gender stereotypes and ideas about physical normality.
 Medical interventions are also intended to construct or reinforce heterosexual, cisgender identities.

 Recent debates about the flag